Back

 Description

-Burlington Prairie lies in the northwest corner of Burlington Township.
+Burlington Prairie lies in the northwest corner of Burlington Township, however the mailing address is Sycamore.
 It is one of those very rare parcels of land that through a series of fortunate land use events, remains as totally undisturbed prairie.
 Grasses and wildflowers carpet the gently rolling landscape of Burlington Prairie Forest Preserve.
 A portion of the preserve is virgin prairie, where the ground has never been broken by a plow.
 State-endangered plants maintain a foothold here, along with the insects that pollinate them.
 There are over 215 native species resident here in this 35-acre prairie and wetland, which is now a dedicated Illinois Nature Preserve.

 In addition to the original prairie, there are large areas of recreated prairie.
 Trails wind through the prairie, and visitors can observe wildlife all year long.